Vinayaka Chaturthi celebrated in TN with fervour and piety | Politics

 - India

-Ganesh Chaturthi was celebrated across Tamil Nadu on Wednesday with religious fervour, with devotees flocking to various Vinayaka temples in the state for offering special prayers.
+Ganesh Chaturthi was celebrated across Tamil Nadu on Wednesday with religious fervour as devotees flocked to various Vinayaka temples in the state for offering special prayers.

-The festival is more popularly known as Vinayaka Chaturthi in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)